Updated on November 21st, 2023 by Bob Ciura

 These investments will fuel Amazon’s revenue growth, which is what the company’s investors are primarily concerned with.
 Nevertheless, such aggressive spending will limit Amazon’s ability to pay dividends to shareholders, at least for some time.

-For the 2023 second quarter, operating income is expected to be between $0 and $4 billion, compared with $3.7 billion in the second quarter of 2022.
+Operating income is expected to be between $11.5 billion and $15.0 billion, compared with $11.2 billion in third quarter 2023.

 Will Amazon Ever Pay A Dividend?